Policy of Thoughts: Scaling Test-Time Training for LLM Reasoning via Online Policy Evolution: Introduction

-Our contributions are summarized as follows: \begin{enumerate}[leftmargin=*,topsep=0.5pt,itemsep=0pt,parsep=0pt] \item \textbf{Test-time Policy Evolution.} We formalize test-time scaling as a within-instance online optimization process, shifting the paradigm from static search-based trajectory selection to dynamic policy adaptation.
-This approach allows LLMs to transcend the frozen-policy assumption by actively internalizing refutation signals and reshaping their reasoning logic in real-time.
+Our contributions are summarized as follows: \begin{enumerate}[leftmargin=*,topsep=0.5pt,itemsep=0pt,parsep=0pt] \item \textbf{Test-Time Training as Policy Evolution.} We formalize test-time reasoning as a within-instance online optimization (i.e., test-time training) process, shifting the paradigm from static trajectory selection to dynamic policy adaptation.
+This allows LLMs to transcend the frozen-policy assumption by internalizing execution feedback and reshaping their reasoning strategy in real time.

-\item \textbf{Policy of Thoughts Framework.} We implement the PoT framework, which unifies structured exploration with parameter-efficient internalization.
-By integrating an efficient search mechanism with GRPO through transient LoRA adapters, PoT establishes a closed-loop mechanism that directly evolves the reasoning policy in response to execution feedback..
+\item \textbf{Policy of Thoughts Framework.} We implement the PoT framework, which unifies structured exploration (MCTS) with parameter-efficient internalization (GRPO + transient LoRA).
+The per-instance adapter design avoids catastrophic forgetting and cross-instance interference, making PoT well-suited to heterogeneous reasoning tasks.

-\item \textbf{Superior Empirical Performance.} We demonstrate that test-time policy evolution enables compact models to match or exceed the logic depth of frontier models.
-Notably, our PoT-4B solver achieves 49.5\% accuracy on LiveCodeBench, surpassing models orders of magnitude larger, including GPT-4o,DeepSeek-V3, Grok3, Qwen3-235B and Claude-4-Opus, and proving that internalized evolution can effectively compensate for the capacity constraints of fixed parameters (see Figure~\ref{fig:accuracy_comparison}). \end{enumerate}